cerisara/xtofsite/nikola/posts/tflearn.rst

 Both pieces of code run at approximately the same speed.
-In terms of accuracy, as you can see on the following screenshots, They give quite comparable results, with slightly better resutls for Keras.
+In terms of accuracy, as you can see on the following screenshots, They give quite comparable results, with slightly better results for Keras.

 Output from TFlearn::